El Rushbow behind the golden EIB microphone analysis and insight unavailable anywhere else.

 He's from Sykeston, Missouri.

-Obviously a big Cruz supporter.
+Obviously, you're a big Cruz supporter.

-You've got a uh very positive attitude about Cruz and his intellect and his ability to take the heat.
+You've got a very positive attitude about Cruz and his intellect and his ability to take the heat.

 Where were you going with that?

-My question is how do you think Cruz is handling the heat?
+My question is, how do you think Cruz is handling the heat?

 I think he's handling it well.

-I think he's known that it was coming, and I think he's he's amped up well for it and prepared well for it.
+I think he's known that it was coming, and I think he's amped up well for it and prepared well for it.

-And I think he will probably take full advantage if Trump actually doesn't show up tomorrow night, I think he's going to take full advantage of it, and the other candidates will try to as uh as well.
+If Trump actually doesn't show up tomorrow night, I think he's going to take full advantage of it.

 But I don't think you can make Ted Cruz wilt.

-I I don't think there's any kind of heat that's going to cause him to shrink.
+I don't think there's any kind of heat that's going to cause him to shrink.

-Uh he rises to the occasion.
+He rises to the occasion.

-The thing about Ted Cruz is that you never have to doubt, you never have to doubt his conservatism.
+The thing about Ted Cruz is that you never have to doubt.

 And you can, in fact, you can be totally confident that that's who he is.

-He's not going to have to remember what to say when it's in his heart.
+He's not going to have to remember what to say when, because in his heart, it is part of his fabric.

 It's his essence of who he is.

-And so he is able to articulate it, explain it, implement it in ways that are infectious and positive, and he never wavers from it.
+And so he is able to articulate it, explain it, implement it in ways that are infectious and positive.

-He is a committed true believer, and I say this in in comparison to somebody like Romney, who is not conservative but wanted people to think that he was.
+And I say this in comparison to somebody like Romney, who is not conservative, but wanted people to think that he was.

 Those kinds of people have to study conservatism.

-They do it with people who have a misunderstanding of it, and so they come up with phrases that they think will be persuasive that will convince conservatives that they're one of them.
+And so they come up with phrases that they think will be persuasive that will convince conservatives that they're one of them.

 But they always blow it.

-God bless him, Mitt Romney describing himself as a severe conservative.
+Mitt Romney describing himself as a severe conservative.

-Well, Kat was out of the bag.
+Well, cat was out of the bag.

 There's no such thing.

-But he was trying to tell people, he's trying to assure conservatives he's committed.
+But he was trying to tell people.

-He meant to say that he was committed, rock solid conservative, but there's no such thing as severe conservative, but somebody who's not conservative and has a negative impression of it, will think of somebody who's committed to it as a severe.
+But somebody who's not conservative and has a negative impression of it will think of somebody who's committed to it as a severe.

 It's not a positive or uplifting laudatory term.